iturdikulov/notes/multiplication table.md

 ---
-title: "Multiplication table"
 tags:
-  - "outline"
+- outline
-  - "mathtip"
+- mathtip
 ---

+# Multiplication table

 > In [[mathematics|mathematics]], a multiplication table (sometimes, less
 > formally, a times table) is a mathematical table used to define a